paralax/ColossalOpera/hard/microgrid_power.md

 In energy production, the power grid is a a large directed graph of energy consumers and producers.
 At times you need to cut at certain nodes and trim demand because you cannot supply enough of a load.

 In DailyProgrammeropolis, all buildings are connected to the grid and all consume power to varying degrees.
 Some generate power because they have installed on-site generation and sell the excess to the grid, some do not.
+Assume that power only flows *down* the directed graph.

 The scenario you're facing is this: due to a fault with the bulk power generation facility not local to DailyProgrammerololis, you must trim the power grid.
 You have connectivity data, and power consumption and production data.
-Your task with this challenge is to maximize the number of nodes with power for the duration of this event.
+Your task with this challenge is to **maximize the number of nodes with the power you have**.
 Note that when you cut off a node, unless you cut off all connections to ones it's flowing to the downstream ones will loose power, too.
 This is how you'll shed demand, but selectively cutting the graph.

 # Input Description